-frad(1M) is the field replaceable unit (FRU) access daemon for SMS. frad provides controlled access to any SEEPROM within the Sun Fire 15K platform that is accessible by the SC. frad supports dynamic FRUID which provides improved FRU data access.
+frad(1M) is the field replaceable unit (FRU) access daemon for SMS. frad provides controlled access to any SEEPROM within the Sun Fire 15K/12K platform that is accessible by the SC. frad supports dynamic FRUID which provides improved FRU data access.
+FRU identification is for Sun Service use and transparent to the user.